Allocate a SLang_Load_Type object

 int SLang_push_complex (double re, double im)

-may be used to push the complex number
+SLang_push_complex may be used to push the complex number

-whose real and imaginary parts are given by re
+whose real and imaginary parts are given by re and im,

 respectively.
-It returns zero upon success, or -1
+It returns zero upon success, or -1 upon error

-setting SLang_Error
+setting SLang_Error accordingly.

 SLang_pop_complex, SLang_push_double